This guest post comes to us via the gorgeous and talented Corinne of the now sadly defunct Frock and Roll fame. She was such a great blogger!

 It all happens so suddenly, so strangely; one minute you’re posting away lovingly, filling the pages of your blog with pretty words and nurturing it with the kind of adoration.
 Then bam!
-As if from nowhere, invisible mojo-thieving pixies seemingly stop by and abduct your inspiration in the night.
+As if from nowhere, burnout abducts your inspiration in the night.

-Affliction #1: ''I Just Can’t Be Assed!''-itis
+Blogging Burnout #1: ”I Just Can’t Be Bothered!”-itis

 The Symptoms: Empty pages.
 Lack of content.

-The Prescription: Get back in touch with your original reasons for starting your blog:what are your interests?
+The Prescription: Get back in touch with your original reasons for starting your blog.
+What are your interests?
 What excites you?
 Donatella Versace’s tan?
-Monkeys who cando The Hustle?
+Monkeys who can do The Hustle?
 What haven’t you investigated, discussed or tried?

 Still running empty?
 Ask for ideas!
-Ask your readers which topics they’d like you to cover, ask your friends what they think would make for an interesting piece, ask your siblings, your parents, your teachers or even the person you buy your coffee from in the morning!
+Ask your readers which topics they’d like you to cover.
+Ask your friends what they think would make for an interesting piece.
+Ask your siblings, your parents, your teachers or even the person you buy your coffee from in the morning!

-Affliction #3: The ''I Know What I Want To Write About, But Do You Think That I Can Manage To Get The Words Out Today?
+Blogging Burnout #3: The ”I Know What I Want To Write About, But Do You Think That I Can Manage To Get The Words Out Today?
 Ha!
-And Also, NO!''
+And Also, NO!”
 Infection

 The Symptoms: A sequence of events: head.
 Desk.
 BANG.

 The Prescription: I know, I know.
 The words are on the tip of your tongue but, very rudely, they’re refusing to come out.
 Those devils!
 The treatment?
 It’s very similar to that of affliction #1: take a break!

-Real Life Example: In the past, I’ve struggled to nut out an article because despite a flurry of sentences buzzing around in my mind, they just couldn’t seem to present themselves when I attempted to type them.
+Real Life Example: In the past, I’ve struggled to nut out an article because the words just couldn’t seem to present themselves when I attempted to type them.
 So, I’ve sat.
 And then looked out the window.
 And then continued sitting.
 And then tried to type out another sentence.
 And sat some more.
 And then opened up Twitter.

 The Symptoms: Tumbleweeds.

-If you’re not feeling the commenting or visitor love, ask yourself the following questions: have you told anyone that you know about your project?
+If you’re not feeling the commenting or visitor love, ask yourself the following questions: Have you told anyone that you know about your project?
 Are you leaving comments on other websites to gain some new readers?
 (It works!
 Most of the websites I frequent today are run by people who have left a comment here at some stage or another, leading me to stumble across their pages and fall madly in love!)